 Several good courses are on the market (see the resources section below), and each takes a different approach to travel writing for money.
 If you'd like something less structured, I've also provided plenty of free resources you can browse to improve your writing.

 You'll need to decide who you want to write for.
 Once you've decided, you'll need to see whether they want you.
 Each publication is different and has its own style and needs.
-It usually lists these in their writers' guidelines.
-Sometimes these guidelines are posted on a publication's own website; sometimes you have to Search online.
-The easiest way to find them is to buy a list.
-The two most complete are the Writer's Market (more US-oriented), which comes in both hardcover book and online versions, and Willings Press Guide or the Artists and Writers Yearbook (more UK-based).
+Usually these special requirements are listed in something called writers' guidelines, which may be posted on a publication's own website.
+Other than searching for [publication + writers guidelines] the easiest way to find them is to buy a list.
+The two most complete are the Writer's Market (more US-oriented), which comes in both hardcover and online versions, and Willings Press Guide or the Artists and Writers Yearbook (more UK-based).

-The guidelines usually contain everything you need to know: length of an article, whether photos are required, whether 'new' writers are accepted, what stories are needed, how much they pay - and anything else the publication thinks is important.
+The guidelines usually contain everything you need to know: how long an article should be, whether photos are required and their size, whether 'new' writers are accepted, what stories are preferred, how much they pay, contact names of editors - and anything else the publication thinks is important.

 After sending in your pitch, you begin the waiting game.
-It can take weeks and even months to get a reply, believe it or not, and in the trade it's poor form to submit the same story idea to different publications.
+It can take weeks and even months to get a reply, believe it or not, and in the trade it's poor form to submit the same story idea to different publications - at least if they cover similar regions or topics.

 My best advice - learn to diversify.
-While you're waiting for an editor to get back to you about a story pitch, move on to the next editor, with a new pitch.
-By the time you reach the end of your list, it will probably be time to follow up with the first editor, and then the second...
+While you're waiting for an editor to get back to you about a story pitch, move on to the next editor, with a different pitch.
+By the time you reach the end of your list, it will probably be time to circle back to the first editor, and then the second, and the third...

 Until someone says yes!